John McCain 2008 presidential campaign: Barack Obama the presumptive Democratic nominee

 Barack Obama became the Democratic presumptive nominee on June 3.
 McCain immediately proposed a series of ten joint town hall meetings with him, at which the two could engage each other, beginning the next week.
 Obama first agreed in principle to the notion, but later rejected McCain's proposal, offering instead one town-hall event on the Independence Day holiday and four traditional debate-style joint appearances.
 McCain, in turn, rejected that proposal saying that Americans would pay less attention to the town-hall appearance due to the holiday.
 He was quoted as having said, "I want the American people to have the exposure to a number of town hall meetings, not just one."
-Following the exchange, former first lady Nancy Reagan as well as Luci Baines Johnson and Lynda Bird Johnson Robb, daughters of former President Lyndon B. Johnson, invited both McCain and Obama to town-hall appearances at the Reagan and Johnson presidential libraries.
+Following the exchange, former first lady Nancy Reagan as well as Luci Baines Johnson and Lynda Bird Johnson Robb, daughters of former president Lyndon B. Johnson, invited both McCain and Obama to town-hall appearances at the Reagan and Johnson presidential libraries.
 McCain accepted the invitation, though the candidates never reached agreement on the event formats.

 Following Obama's victory over Hillary Clinton, and taking advantage of a divide within the Democratic Party, McCain encouraged Clinton supporters to abandon their party and vote for him in November.
 The McCain campaign viewed the Democratic divide as an opportunity to court the "Reagan Democrats" who supported Clinton, and began sending high-profile female supporters to states that Clinton won in an effort to garner their votes.

 Gramm departs

-Former Senator Phil Gramm was a co-chairman of the McCain campaign, and McCain's chief economic adviser.
-He stepped down from the campaign on July 18, 2008, about a week after he made remarks to The Washington Times about the nation's economic conditions.
+Former senator Phil Gramm was a co-chairman of the McCain campaign, and McCain's chief economic adviser.
+He stepped down from the campaign on July 18, 2008, about a week after he made remarks to The Washington Times about the 2008 financial crisis.
 Gramm had said, "You've heard of mental depression; this is a mental recession," and "We have sort of become a nation of whiners.
 You just hear this constant whining."
 McCain had quickly repudiated Gramm's remarks, saying "Phil Gramm doesn't speak for me, I speak for me.
 I strongly disagree."
 When asked if Gramm was still in contention for the U.S. Treasury Secretary position as previously speculated, McCain had said, "I think Senator Gramm would be in serious consideration for ambassador of Belarus, though I'm not sure the citizens of Minsk would welcome that."
 Gramm said upon leaving that he had become a distraction to the campaign.